tibel/Caliburn.Light/doc/conventions.md

 ##### Framework Usage

-The ViewModelBinder is used in three places inside of Caliburn.Micro.
+The ViewModelBinder is used in three places inside of Caliburn.Light.
 The first place is inside the implementation of the View.Model attached property.
 This property takes your ViewModel, locates a view using the ViewLocator and then passes both of them along to the ViewModelBinder.
 After binding is complete, the View is injected inside the element on which the property is defined.
 That’s the ViewModel-First usage pattern.
 The second place that uses the ViewModelBinder is inside the implementation of the Bind.Model attached property.
 This property takes a ViewModel and passes it along with the element on which the property is defined to the ViewModelBinder.
 In other words, this is View-First, since you have already instantiated the View inline in your Xaml and are then just invoking the binding against a ViewModel.
 The final place that the ViewModelBinder is used is in the WP7 version of the framework.
 Inside of the FrameAdapter, when a page is navigated to, the ViewModelLocator is first used to obtain the ViewModel for that page.
 Then, the ViewModelBinder is uses to connect the ViewModel to the page.

 ### Element Location